-Becoming disabled is particularly distressing for those individuals who had previously served as the sole breadwinner for their family.
+Becoming disabled is particularly distressing for those individuals who had previously served as the sole breadwinner for their families.
 Such individuals often have a flurry of thoughts running through their minds, such as “How will I provide for myself?
 My family?
 My children?”
 Social Security disability can help.
 For those who qualify, it can provide financial assistance for the disabled person and their family and dependents.

 Qualifications for Dependent Children